ibm-js/deliteful/docs/Combobox.md

 ### CSS Classes

-CSS classes are bound to the structure of the widget declared in its template `deliteful/ComboBox/ComboBox.html`.
+CSS classes are bound to the structure of the widget declared in its template `deliteful/Combobox/Combobox.html`.
-The following table lists the CSS classes that can be used to style the ComboBox widget.
+The following table lists the CSS classes that can be used to style the Combobox widget.

 |Class name/selector|Applies to|
 |----------|----------|
-|d-combo-box|ComboBox widget node.
+|d-combobox|Combobox widget node.
-|d-combo-box-input|The inner native `<input>` node on desktop.
+|d-combobox-input|The inner native `<input>` node on desktop.
-|d-combo-box-popup-input|The inner native `input` node inside the centered popup displayed on mobile.
+|d-combobox-popup-input|The inner native `input` node inside the centered popup displayed on mobile.
-|d-combo-box-list|The List widget displayed inside the popup.
+|d-combobox-list|The List widget displayed inside the popup.

 <a name="enterprise"></a>